galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ToolFactory untested archives.
 It uses Planemo.
 The tested toolshed archives contain a test based on the test data provided at tool generation.

-Working examples using bash, Python, Rscript, Lisp, Prolog, Perl and sed are provided and described below.
-Many demonstrate advanced ToolFactory features.
+Working generated examples using bash, Python, Rscript, Lisp, Prolog, Perl and sed are provided and described below.
+Many demonstrate ToolFactory features.

 If you are a scientist/programmer or informatician new to Galaxy and new to the dark arts of Galaxy tool building, this tutorial may be of help.
 It introduces an automated way to convert any useful script into a toolshed ready tool,